foundry-rs/starknet-foundry/starknet-foundry/crates/cast/README.md

 ## Development

-Refer to [documentation](https://foundry-rs.github.io/starknet-foundry/development/environment-setup.html) to make sure you have all the pre-requisites, and to obtain an information on how to help to develop `cast`.
+Refer to [documentation](https://foundry-rs.github.io/starknet-foundry/development/environment-setup.html) to make sure you have all the pre-requisites, and to obtain an information on how to help to develop `sncast`.

 Please make sure you're using scarb installed via asdf - otherwise some tests may fail.
 To verify, run: